Juan Francisco Estrada: Estrada vs. Cuadras

 In June 2017, it was revealed that Estrada would face Carlos Cuadras.
 Following Srisaket Sor Rungvisai's unanimous decision win over Román González, Cuadras was the mandatory challenger for Sor Rungvisai, the World Boxing Council's champion.
 However, the WBC ordered a rematch between Sor Rungvisai and González in light of the controversy around the González-Sor Rungvisai decision.
+Estrada himself was also a mandatory challenger to the WBO super flyweight champion Naoya Inoue, and Inoue was eager to face Estrada.
+But Estrada declined the fight and decided to go the WBC route.
 Cuadras then had to face Estrada, the next available ranked contender.
 The fight was scheduled for the Sor Rungvisai-González undercard on September 9, 2017, at Carson's StubHub Center.

 On fight night, Cuadras seemed to gain the upper hand in the early rounds, switch-hitting and throwing and landing more punches.
 Nevertheless, Estrada was able to slowly impose his methodical style in the second half of the fight, even dropping Cuadras in round 11.
 Michael Buffer incorrectly announced "Carlos Estrada" as the winner of the fight, but after some confusion he corrected his mistake, giving Juan Francisco Estrada the win by unanimous decision (114-113, 114–113, 114–113).

 Estrada vs Sor Rungvisai

-On February, 2018, Estrada who was ranked #1 by the WBC at super flyweight, challenged Srisaket Sor Rungvisai for the WBC and The Ring super flyweight titles.
+In February 2018, Estrada who was ranked #1 by the WBC at super flyweight, challenged Srisaket Sor Rungvisai for the WBC and The Ring super flyweight titles.
 Estrada boxed well at times, and managed to connect multiple times on Rungvisai, who was able to take Estrada's best shots.
 Estrada too, was getting hit often by Rungvisai, but was able to take the champion's power.
 In the twelfth round, Estrada, perhaps sensing he is need of a knockout to win, fought aggressively.
 In the end, it was not enough, as Estrada fell short of winning his first world title at super flyweight, as two of the judges saw Rungvisai as the winner, scoring it 117-111 and 115–113, and one judge had the fight a draw, 114-114.